vritansh/poseestimation/README.md

 1.c).
 Preprocessing the movenet output and saving to dataset.csv file

 1.d).
-Readin the custom trained model .h5 and .json file which has the model references.
+Reading the custom trained model .h5 and .json file which has the model references.

 1.e).
 Taking the input from the webcam